-Length The minimum length is three characters and the maximum length is one hundred twenty-eight characters.
-NOTE: Domain may be used as a component of TransportAddress and Address which are also constrained to one hundred twenty-eight characters.
-When used as a component of another field, the length of Domain must be limited such that the total field length is no greater than one hundered twenty-eight characters.

-Purpose To specify an actual individual or application by name.
+Format A PathSegment must conform to the following format PathSegment = 1PathChar "I" Length The minimum length is one character, and the maximum length is sixteen characters.
+Purpose To specify a segment of a directory path.
+9.6.11 Path Format A Path must conform to the following format Path = "I" ( PathSegment ) PathChar Length The minimum length is one character, and the maximum length is one hundred twenty-eight characters.
+NOTE Path may be used as a component of TransportAddress, EntityAddress, and Address, which are also constrained to one hundred twenty-eight characters.
+When used as a component of another field, the length of Path must be limited such that the total field length is no greater than one-hundred twenty-eight characters.
+Purpose To specify an absolute path to an application to accept the operation.
+9.6.12 Transpo ortAddress Format A TransportAddress must conform to the following format